nachiketmparanjape2/nachiketmparanjape2.github.io/_posts/2017-08-23-Direct-Marketing-Binary-Prediction.md

 #### Hypothesis Test
 Even though have very few illiterate people in our data (1014 datapoints or approximately 2.5% of the data), let's try testing our assumption using hypothesis testing.

-**
-1. Null Hypothesis - Probability of response is same for illiterate as well as other people
+**1. Null Hypothesis - Probability of response is same for illiterate as well as other people
-2. Alternate Hypothesis - Probability of response is more for illiterate people **
+2. Alternate Hypothesis - Probability of response is more for illiterate people**

 P-value for T-test turns out to be 7.25%.
 If we consider 5% as a threshold.
 So, unfortunately, we cannot rule out the null hypothesis.